El Cartel Records

-El Cartel Records (formerly known as Los Cangris Inc. and El Cartel Productions) is a Puerto Rican record company.
+El Cartel Records (formerly known as Los Cangris Inc. and El Cartel Productions) was a Puerto Rican record label.
 The release of Barrio Fino, Daddy Yankee's first commercially successful album, is notable for being the label's first distributed album.

+On October 18, 2024, Concord acquired El Cartel's catalog.
+The acquisition, including both publishing and master recordings.

+The label shut down on April 23, 2025, amidst a lawsuit with Daddy Yankee's ex-wife, Mireddys González and her sister Ayeicha González Castellanos.

+After the record company closed, Concord merged the El Cartel catalog with Craft Latino.